absognety/Interview-Process-Coding-Questions/SymphonyAI/README.md

 + Random forest vs XGBoost
 + Questions on decision tree internals and how does it work end-end?
 + Model evaluation and selection techniques and questions on that involving confusion matrix etc.
++ Questions on K-Fold cross validation and other model validation strategies.
 + Model overfitting and Underfitting - How do you know?
 + Questions on NLP project that you did.
 + Programming question based on sorting (sorting strings in lexographical order) without using any libraries or built-in functions.